tendermint/tendermint/UPGRADING.md

     GasWanted, GasUsed, Events)` responses;
 - `BeginBlock#Events`.

+Merkle hashes of empty trees previously returned nothing, but now return the hash of an empty input, to conform with RFC-6962.
+This mainly affects `Header#DataHash`, `Header#LastResultsHash`, and `Header#EvidenceHash`, which are often empty.
+Non-empty hashes can also be affected, e.g. if their inputs depend on other (empty) Merkle hashes, giving different results.

 ### Tx Indexing

 - Tendermint will now rely on the application entirely to tell it what txs to index.
 This means that in the `config.toml`,